ros-industrial/industrial_training/gh_pages/_source/demo3/Setting-up-a-robot.md

 With setup complete, you are ready to execute on the robot.
 First, switch the robot into auto mode by turning the key, selecting auto, and turning the key back.

-Then select the ROSSMArtServo program on the smart pad and press the run button.
+Then select the ROSSmartServo program on the smart pad and press the run button.

 Finally, simply run the same code from before, this time with sim_robot=false.